NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 ---

-In this tutorial, we learn how to use Python geemap to work with NEON AOP Surface Directional Reflectance datasets in Google Earth Engine.
+In this tutorial, we demonstrate how to use Python geemap to work with NEON AOP Surface Directional Reflectance datasets in Google Earth Engine.

 <div id="ds-objectives" markdown="1">